Do you want to know why Stainless Steel Drinking Straws is a better alternative to plastic straws?

-Why are stainless steel drinking straws now encouraged?
+Have you wondered why are stainless steel drinking straws are now encouraged?
 Is it due to the fact that they help the environment or is it just a mere coincidence?
 Let’s see.

 The environmental impact of humanity on this planet can no longer be denied.
 With our rate of consumption far out-weighing our ability to effectively dispose of all the side products, namely plastic, we’re playing a dangerous game of Russian roulette with the sustainability of the ecosystem.